Authority: Executive Vice Chancellor and Provost

 6.1.
 Distinguished achievement and leadership in teaching, in independent applied and/or basic research, or in extension and/or other scholarly activity that is germane to the faculty member’s assignment.

 6.2.
-Clearly documented ability, as appropriate for the individual’s Statement of Mutual Expectations, that demonstrate continuing and increasing success in developing a classroom or outreach teaching program, applied and/or basic research program, continued active participation and leadership of graduate programs, and/or continued leadership of appropriate extension programs.
+Clearly documented ability, as appropriate for the individual’s Statement of Faculty Responsibility, that demonstrate continuing and increasing success in developing a classroom or outreach teaching program, applied and/or basic research program, continued active participation and leadership of graduate programs, and/or continued leadership of appropriate extension programs.

 6.3.
 Clear service type contributions to the department, college, and university; as well as at the national and international level for professional organizations.